domwakeling/100-days-of-code/README.md

 **Thoughts**: Building a GeoJSON file is surprisingly simple, but remember to invert latitude/longitude when entering geometry coordinates.
 Working in test environment at the moment, will send live in due course.

+### Day 17: January 18, 2017

+**Today's Progress**: Improvements to the D3.js implentation for LSERSA

+**Thoughts**: Found a better (world) dataset via [GitHub](https://github.com/datasets/geo-countries) - note that it's a 24MB file but by cutting out everything except UK & Rep Ireland it's only 400KB.
+Also fixed zoom/pan on the chart (hadn't set ```d3.event.preventDefault()``` as a method).
+Some more work to do before putting this live, but principal coding is working well.